Bobby-creator-2/EducationPerfectAUTO/README.md

 If you do not want to install node.js use https://replit.com/ and create a node.js Repl and then import the files.

 **Classic Download (may be blocked if you don't have admin):**

+**Local Download (typically unblocked):**

+Step 1: Go to https://nodejs.org/en/download and make sure it is the most recent Node.js version (for optimized results), windows and with npm.
+Step 2:
+.\node.exe or